Terascale-All-sensing-Research-Studio/3D-Proxies-for-Broken-Objects/README.md

 - ORB: Get ORB features.
 - global_VGG: Get VGG16 features.
 - global_POINTNET: Get PointNet++ features.
 (Requires the pip-torch environment.)

+Note: The WATERPROOF and RENDER operations require that the pc have a screen attached.

 Run it with the help flag (`main.py --help`) for additional information on arguments.